-We expect our expenses to increase substantially in connection with our ongoing activities, particularly as we advance the research activities, manufacturing and clinical trials of product candidates.
-In addition, following our IPO, we incur additional costs associated with operating as a public company, including significant legal, accounting, investor relations and other expenses that we did not incur as a private company.
+We expect our expenses to increase in connection with our ongoing activities, particularly as we advance the research activities, manufacturing and clinical trials of product candidates.
+In addition, following our IPO, we incur additional costs associated with operating as a public company, including legal, accounting, investor relations and other expenses that we did not incur as a private company.

-We believe our existing cash and cash equivalents will enable us to fund our operating expenses and capital expenditure requirements into the second quarter of 2025.
+With increased focus on the ongoing Phase I/IIa CHIRON and THETIS clinical trials and de-prioritization of non-core activities, we believe that our cash and cash equivalents will enable us to fund our operating expenses and capital expenditure requirements into the middle of 2025.
 We have based these estimates on assumptions that may prove to be wrong, and we could utilize our available capital resources sooner than we expect.
 As we progress with our development programs and the regulatory review process, we expect to incur significant expenses related to product manufacturing, pre-commercial activities and commercialization.